Matthew Ahluwalia

 Prior to joining Chambers, Matthew worked as an employed barrister at Public Law Project, where he completed his pupillage as part of the Justice First Fellowship scheme, under the supervision of Alison Pickup.
 This experience gave Matthew a strong insight into the daily practice and demands of the work of a legal aid solicitor.

 Matthew previously worked as a caseworker at the welfare rights charity Z2K, and as a project manager at the AIRE Centre.
+He is regularly in demand as a trainer and writer on social welfare law.

 Outside of work Matthew enjoys running, playing football, cooking and travelling.